Beyond Vietnam: A Time to Break Silence: Content

-King spoke strongly against the U.S.'s role in the war, arguing that the U.S. was in Vietnam "to occupy it as an American colony" and calling the U.S. government "the greatest purveyor of violence in the world today."
+King spoke strongly against the U.S. role in the war, arguing that it was in Vietnam "to occupy it as an American colony" and calling the U.S. government "the greatest purveyor of violence in the world today."
 He connected the war with economic injustice, arguing that the country needed serious moral change:

 A true revolution of values will soon look uneasily on the glaring contrast of poverty and wealth.
 With righteous indignation, it will look across the seas and see individual capitalists of the West investing huge sums of money in Asia, Africa and South America, only to take the profits out with no concern for the social betterment of the countries, and say: "This is not just."

 King opposed the Vietnam War because it took money and resources that could have been spent on social welfare at home.
 The United States Congress was spending more and more on the military and less and less on anti-poverty programs at the same time.
 He summed up this aspect by saying, "A nation that continues year after year to spend more money on military defense than on programs of social uplift is approaching spiritual death."
 He stated that North Vietnam "did not begin to send in any large number of supplies or men until American forces had arrived in the tens of thousands", and accused the U.S. of having killed a million Vietnamese, "mostly children."

 King also criticized American opposition to North Vietnam's land reforms.